nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Run the downloaded executable file and complete the installation
 * Open WinSCP app
 * Click on New Session button in the top left menu
 * Set protocol as SFTP, port as 21, hostname as localhost, enter username.
 Password is not required for public key based authentication.
-Finally click login
 ![winscp_sftp_login](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/winscp_sftp_login.PNG)
+* For logging in with public key based authentication, click on the "Advanced" button.
 * Now WinSCP is connected to SFTP server
 * We can copy,paste,rename,delete the ftp server files just like file explorer
 ![winscp_ui](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/winscp_ui.PNG)